-- Union rights under the Employment Relations Act 2000 in respect of good faith, recognition, representation, and employment relations education leave. - Unions role in promoting improvements in work health and safety practices, and assisting PCBUs and workers to achieve a healthier and safer working environment - That the law provides that there is an employment relationship between a union and an employer whether or not they are parties to an applicable collective agreement; most of a union's enforceable rights arise out of this relationship. - Union Access to workplaces.
+- Union rights under the Employment Relations Act 2000 in respect of good faith, recognition, representation, and employment relations education leave. - A union's role in promoting improvements in work health and safety practices and assisting PCBUs and workers to achieve a healthier and safer working environment. - That the law provides that there is an employment relationship between a union and an employer whether or not they are parties to an applicable collective agreement; most of a union's enforceable rights arise out of this relationship. - · Union access to workplaces.